How long have you been in business and how many clients travel with you each year?

 What assurance do you provide to protect the traveler’s investment?

 We know people are concerned about being left high and dry by unscrupulous or unwise travel companies.
-We want you to know that, first, you may charge your entire trip on a credit card (which offers a de facto form of insurance).
-Second, we are happy to provide you with recent client and credit references.
-Lastly, we maintain active memberships in the most prominent trade groups, including the American Society of Travel Agents, the International Airline Travel Agent Network, The Airline Reporting Corporation, the Adventure Collection, and the Golden Gate Better Business Bureau.
+We want you to know that we are happy to provide you with recent client and credit references, and we maintain active memberships in the most prominent trade groups, including the American Society of Travel Agents, the International Airline Travel Agent Network, The Airline Reporting Corporation, the Adventure Collection, and the Golden Gate Better Business Bureau.
 We also participate in California’s Seller of Travel Consumer Protection Program and our registration number is 1006401-10.